BlitzkriegSoftware/postgres-enterprise-queue/doc/USE_QUEUE.md

   - If the result is a NAK or the message timed out, consider increasing the lease duration by 50% for each retry

-## Unit of Work
+## Unit of Work Observations

-The unit of work must be completed in less time than the `lease_duration` e.g. by the TIMESTAMP returned as `expires` or subsequent calls to ACK, NAK, or REJ will fail.
+The unit of work must be completed in less time than the `lease_duration` e.g. by the TIMESTAMP returned as `expires` or subsequent calls to ACK, NAK, or REJ will fail as technically, the client does not "own" the work item any more so the system has effectively done an "auto-NAK".
+This mechanism is baked into the `dequeue()` procedure, but also part of the scheduled cron job [cron_unlock](../data/sql/520_cron_unlock.sql) which matches the 'lease expired' event in the diagram above.

+> Again, if the calls to the completion events fail, increase the `lease_duration` AND/OR investigate why the UoW itself is taking so long to process.
+The default of 30 seconds is a long time to process anything in computer time.

 Please see [Message Lifecycle](./MESSAGE_LIFECYCLE.md).